xZise/flake8-string-format/README.rst

    :alt: Pypi Entry
    :target: https://pypi.python.org/pypi/flake8-indexed-format

-An extension for ``flake8`` to check if the code is using unindexed parameters used in ``str.format`` as that isn't support in Python 2.6.
+An extension for ``flake8`` to check the strings and parameters using ``str.format``.
+It checks all strings whether they use numbered parameters with an implicit index which isn't support in Python 2.6.

+In all instances of ``'…'.format(…)`` it will also check whether there are enough parameters given.
+If the format call uses variable arguments, it'll just check whether the right types of arguments are present.

 Standalone script